Several options available!

 Buses from Ferrette, a village near Morimont.
 Depending on your starting point, look at lines 830, 831, 832 and 851.
 Timetables and routes are available on this page.
 There will still be a few kilometres to go.

 From Switzerland, take the train to Vendlincourt station.

 From France, take the train to Delle, Altkirch or Belfort TGV.

 Then you need a short drive, get organised!

-In order to improve accessibility to the Festival, we have again set up a carpooling system to the festival with a very simple system: have a look at the event’s page here.
+In order to improve accessibility to the Festival, we have set up a carpooling system with an easy tool from mobicoop: on this link.

 We would really appreciate it if all drivers would register their car: our beautiful meadow transformed into a car park will thank you!

 If you come during the day, you can hitch a ride to Ferrette and then Oberlarg, many people know the castle of Morimont, and will drop you off near the festival!

 The best way to enjoy nature around Morimont is to sleep in a tent!
 A large space is reserved for camping, and sanitary facilities (outdoor hot showers with watering cans, compost toilets) are available to campers for the duration of the festival!